inpta/InPTA.DR2.NA/README.md

 # InPTA.DR2.NA
-## INPTA DR2 Pulsars – DM12 Noise Model Parameter Files
+## INPTA DR2 Pulsars – DM12 Parameter Files

-This repository contains the DM12 noise model parameter (.par) files derived from the noise analysis of pulsars in the Indian Pulsar Timing Array (InPTA) Data Release 2 (DR2).
+This repository contains the DM12 parameter (.par) files used in the noise analysis of pulsars in the Indian Pulsar Timing Array (InPTA) Data Release 2 (DR2).

 📄 Associated Publication

-The results presented here are based on the analysis published in:
+These files are used in the analysis published in:
 Noise characterization of InPTA DR2 pulsars
 Available at: https://www.sciencedirect.com/science/article/abs/pii/S2214404826000467